-- A. ASSOCIATE MEMBER The ISA shall provide Associate Membership to national organizations seeking membership from the ISA for territories without representation of a National Olympic Committee (NOC); so long as the territory has national teams participating in other IOC recognized International Federation events.
+- A. ASSOCIATE MEMBER The ISA shall provide Associate Membership to national organizations seeking membership from the ISA for territories without representation of a National Olympic Committee (NOC).
 An Associate Member qualifies for Applying, Provisional and Full Membership status under the same application requirements as an ISA Member as per the ISA Constitution.
-Hence, it will be listed as the ISA member for its territory, have the right to participate in ISA events, be included in all ISA communications, have access to ISA programs but it may not vote on ISA matters at ISA Annual General Meetings (AGM) or BGMs. - V. ISA RECOGNIZED ORGANIZATIONS The ISA provides membership opportunities to an Organization seeking affiliation from the ISA.
-The Organization qualifies for Applying, Provisional and Full Membership status under the same requirements as an ISA Member.
-An ISA Recognized Organization has the right to publicize its status and has access to ISA communications and programs.
-An ISA Recognized Organization may or may not have voting rights as per the ISA Rulebook and may not compete in ISA events.
-Please contact ISA Headquarters for details regarding membership fee requirements.
+Hence, it will be listed as the ISA member for its territory, have the right to participate in ISA events, be included in all ISA communications, have access to ISA programs but it may not vote on ISA matters at ISA Annual General Meetings (AGM). - Hawaii and Tahiti, who represent territories without NOCs, have been accepted at the AGM as Full Voting Members of the ISA.
+Both members are subject to Chapter 2, section C, point E for participation in ISA Events serving as official Qualifying Events for the Olympic Games